andreasabel/inCode/entry/introducing-the-backprop-library.md

 *hmatrix*; we can also just use `+` (from `Num`) to add vectors together.

-We use the [logistic function](https://en.wikipedia.org/wiki/Logistic_function) as our internal activation function, and [softmax](https://en.wikipedia.org/wiki/Softmax_function) to normalize our
+We use the [logistic function](https://en.wikipedia.org/wiki/Logistic_function) as our internal activation function and [softmax](https://en.wikipedia.org/wiki/Softmax_function) to normalize our
 outputs: